umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 * Hit counters to track the number of times your page has been viewed - use something like Google Analytics for this or a custom database table
 * Creating new nodes for form submissions - this should be stored in a custom database table
 * Importing lots of data into Umbraco content nodes that could easily just be stored in a custom database table (i.e. it's not going to be edited).
-In some cases this might be ok but many times we've seen bulk imports occur on a hourly/daily schedule which is generally unecessary.
+In some cases this might be ok but many times we've seen bulk imports occur on a hourly/daily schedule which is generally unnecessary.

 ## Processing during startup